 Uthan–Prince of Narvon, Owain's son.
 Murdered by Evnis on Rhin's orders.

-Kulla—warrior of the Jehar, part of Akar's company that joined Corban.
-She has married Corban's friend Dath.
+Kulla–warrior of the Jehar, part of Akar's company that joins Corban.

 Sumur–lord of the Jehar holy warrior order.

-Caesus—warrior of the eagle-guard, now high captain of Nathair's warband.
+Caesus–warrior of the eagle-guard, captain of the shield wall.

-Fidele—widow of Aquilus, mother of Nathair.
-For a time she was Queen Regent of Tenebral.
-Lykos used dark magic to bewitch and control her, eventually marrying her.
-Riots broke out in their wedding celebrations, during which the spell controlling her was broken.
-She stabbed Lykos and, with Maquin's help, fled in the confusion.
-During their journey she fell in love with Maquin and over time became the leader of a rebellion in Tenebral, fighting against the Vin Thalun.
-She journeyed to Brikan to speak against Lykos and the Vin Thalun before her son, Nathair, but was herself put on trial and imprisoned.
-Veradis freed her and she escaped into Forn Forest with Maquin, Krelis, Alben and a warband from Ripa.
+Fidele–widow of Aquilus, mother of Nathair.
+For a time Queen Regent of Tenebral.
+Lykos uses dark magic to bewitch and control Fidele, eventually marrying her.
+Riots break out in their wedding celebrations, during which the spell controlling her is broken.
+She stabs Lykos and with Maquin's help flees in the confusion.

-Nathair—King of Tenebral, son of Aquilus and Fidele.
+Nathair–King of Tenebral, son of Aquilus and Fidele.
 In league with Queen Rhin of Cambren.
-He once believed that he was the Bright Star, the one prophesied to be the chosen champion of Elyon, but then learned the truth, that he is the Black Sun of prophecy, chosen champion of Asroth.
-He took the starstone cauldron and discovered the whereabouts of Drassil, leading a surprise attack and routing Corban's warband.
-He now holds the fortress of Drassil.
+Believes that he is the Bright Star, the one prophesied to be the chosen champion of Elyon.
+Recently completed his quest to claim the starstone cauldron, one of the Seven Treasures of ancient myth.

-Pax—son of Atilius.
-A young warrior captured during the uprising in Tenebral, who was made a slave and set to work on a Vin Thalun galley, alongside his father.
-He helped Corban flee a band of Jotun giants in the forest beyond Drassil, saw his father slain and has been sent by Corban to find help.
+Pax–son of Atilius.
+A young warrior captured during the uprising in Tenebral.
+Made a slave and set to work on a Vin Thalun galley, alongside his father.

-Peritus—once battlechief of Tenebral, then leader of the resistance against Lykos and his Vin Thalun.
-He was slain by Ector in the dungeons of Brikan.
+Peritus–once battlechief of Tenebral.
+Now leader of the resistance against Lykos and his Vin Thalun.

 THE THREE ISLANDS

-Lykos—Lord of the Vin Thalun, the pirate nation that inhabits the Three Islands of Panos, Pelset and Nerin.
+Lykos–Lord of the Vin Thalun, the pirate nation that inhabits the Three Islands of Panos, Pelset and Nerin.
 Sworn to Asroth, ally and co-conspirator of Calidus.
 Appointed regent of Tenebral by Nathair.
-He used sorcery to control and marry Fidele, mother of Nathair.
-He travelled with the full might of the Vin Thalun to Forn Forest and was instrumental in the battle and taking of Drassil.
+Has used sorcery to control and marry Fidele, mother of Nathair.

 THE GIANT CLANS